Vice President for Economic Development

 Email: [email protected]

 Location: 601 Genome Way, Huntsville, AL 35806

-Wells and the Economic Development team work to recruit companies for expansion and relocation; encourage and support entrepreneurs to start and grow biotech companies; connect talented people for collaboration and opportunity; and find creative ways to overcome barriers to success for HudsonAlpha associate companies.
+Wells and the Economic Development team work to recruit companies for expansion and relocation; encourage and support entrepreneurs to start and grow biotech companies; connect talented and driven people for collaboration; and find proven and creative ways to overcome barriers to success for HudsonAlpha associate companies.

 “The founders of HudsonAlpha created a model for biosciences discovery and commercialization like no other.
 I am fortunate to lead and work with a diverse group of talented people as we strive to make HudsonAlpha everything it can be for our state, nation and across the globe.”